-Our capital expenditures for 2022 were \$109.0 million (2021 - \$52.2 million; 2020 - \$52.8 million), primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs, including expanding our footprint at certain of our U.S., Southeast Asia and Mexico facilities (split approximately evenly between our segments in each such year).
-Our capital expenditures in 2022 included expenditures to support growth in our HPS business and our ATS segment.
-Our capital expenditures for 2021 included the expansion of an Atrenne facility in the U.S. (Minnesota) to accommodate additional capacity for our A&D customers and customers in other highly regulated markets, and to support CCS segment growth, particularly our HPS business (including additional manufacturing lines at our former Cisco facility).
-Our capital expenditures for 2020 included the expansion of our Atrenne facilities in the U.S. to accommodate additional capacity for our defense customers and our A&D licensing business.
-Overall capital expenditures in 2021 and 2020 were lower than originally anticipated, as a result of delays or the shifting of programs or spending to future periods.
+Our capital expenditures for 2023 were \$125.1 million, primarily to enhance our manufacturing capabilities in various geographies (including expansion of our Thailand and Malaysia facilities) and to support new customer programs in our CCS segment.
+Our capital expenditures in 2022 of \$109.0 million supported growth in our HPS business and our ATS segment, including expansion of our footprint at certain of our U.S., Southeast Asia and Mexico facilities.
+Our capital expenditures for 2021 of \$52.2 million included the expansion of an Atrenne facility in the U.S. (Minnesota) to accommodate additional capacity for our A&D customers and customers in other highly regulated markets, and to support CCS segment growth, particularly our HPS business.
+In each of 2023, 2022 and 2021, our capital expenditures were split approximately evenly between our segments.
+Overall capital expenditures in 2021 were lower than originally anticipated, as a result of delays or the shifting of programs or spending to future periods.
 We fund our capital expenditures from cash on hand and through the financing arrangements described below.
-See footnote (iii) to the "Additional Commitments" table below for information with respect to commitments for capital expenditures as of December 31, 2022.
+See footnote (iii) to the "Additional Commitments" table below for information with respect to commitments for capital expenditures as of December 31, 2023.